wp-plugins/wp-list-pages-by-custom-taxonomy/readme.txt

 *   Exclude specific posts/pages from the listing

 Also, the plugin is structured to allow *easy overriding of the output template*.
-Just duplicate the file pbytax-template.php that you'll find within the plugin folder, and put it in your theme folder.
+Just duplicate the file pbytax-template.php that you'll find within the plugin subfolder "templates", and put it in your theme folder.

 the widget is built with a very little css styling, in order to adapt perfectly in any theme. though, if you want to style it up, all the html elements have been named with specific classes, to allow easy targetting in your css file.